Call Us

 • Many parents feel grief and sorrow when their children leave home

-• These feelings are called ‘Empty Nest Syndrome’
+• These feelings are called ‘empty nest syndrome’

 • A Priory expert gives her top tips for parents processing these emotions

-A record number of 18-year-olds in the UK have accepted university places this year - 272,500 of this age cohort are starting at UK universities, up 7% on last year.
+A record number of 18 year olds in the UK have accepted university places this year - 272,500 of this age cohort are starting at UK universities, up 7% on last year.
 Parents can be left feeling purposeless, lacking in direction, and unmotivated.
 Some parents have reported that even their pets can be left pining for the child who has ‘moved on’.

-Pamela offers tips for people coping with Empty Nest Syndrome:
+Pamela offers tips for people coping with empty nest syndrome:

 Remember, your children may have left home, but they are still a big part of your life

-“Teenage children will always need their parents but now in a different way.
+“Teenage children will always need their parents, but now in a different way.
 Sometimes, if a parent comes from a secure position themselves, this separation will be easier to handle, but if there are insecurities there with the parent, these can surface and the process of separation may be more difficult.
-Yes, it is a tricky and challenging time, but be there to show the way - not to control it.
+Yes, it's a tricky and challenging time, but be there to show the way - not to control it.
 Moving out is a hugely positive step for your child – it brings them independence and responsibility, and sets them up for adult life.
 Give your child encouragement and praise, and do everything possible to help them succeed.”

 Meet up with people in a similar situation